IMPORTANT NOTICE: A Declared State of Disaster is currently in place across Victoria. For more information, see: COVID-19 information for licensees

 Commissioners must take reasonable steps to restrict the extent to which a private interest could compromise, or be seen to compromise, their impartiality and abstain from involvement in official decisions that could reasonably be seen to be compromised by their private interests and affiliations.

-Read more in the Disclosure of Interest Guidelines (PDF, 412KB).
+Read more in the Disclosure of Interest Guidelines (Commissioners).

-The VCGLR has developed a Gifts, Benefits and Hospitality Policy (DOCX, 168KB) that sets out its approach on providing, accepting, approving, declaring and recording gifts, benefits and hospitality associated with VCGLR duties.
+The VCGLR has developed a Gifts, Benefits and Hospitality Policy that sets out its approach on providing, accepting, approving, declaring and recording gifts, benefits and hospitality associated with VCGLR duties.

-The Gifts and Hospitality Register (DOCX, 17KB) contains details about gifts and hospitality and their treatment, i.e. whether they were kept, sold or disposed.
+The Gifts and Hospitality Register's below contain details about gifts and hospitality and their treatment, i.e. whether they were kept, sold or disposed.